People Are Designing DIY Clear Face Masks for the Deaf and Hard of Hearing

 Back when Lawrence first started her project, the Centers for Disease Control (CDC) didn't recommend wearing face masks in public.
 Now that it's changed its stance, her initiative stands to impact even more people.
 (Related: How Fitness Helped This Woman Cope with Going Blind and Deaf)

-While Lawrence's masks are unique within the DIY realm, some companies have previously rolled out transparent face masks.
+While Lawrence's and others' masks are unique within the DIY realm, some companies have previously rolled out transparent face masks.
 For instance, Safe 'N' Clear offers Food and Drug Administration (FDA)-registered surgical masks.

 There's also the ClearMask, which is almost completely clear and might see some use in hospital settings because of current mask shortages—even though, under normal circumstances, it's technically not FDA-approved.
 "Due to the COVID-19 pandemic, the ClearMask is currently available for use in hospitals and by healthcare providers without objection from the FDA," a statement on the company's website reads.
 "The ClearMask is a face mask that may be used when FDA-cleared masks are unavailable.
 Per the FDA, the use of these masks in a surgical setting, or where significant exposure to liquid bodily or other hazardous fluids may be expected, is not recommended."
 The company markets its masks not only as a solution for deaf and hard of hearing people, but also for people who have a language barrier, child patients, and patients experiencing stress or anxiety.
 (BTW, none of the aforementioned masks provide nearly as much protection as N95 respirator masks, which are also in short supply.)

 For the most part, face masks are treated as a one-size-fits-all deal, even when it comes to the DIY instructions that have been popping up all over the internet.
-Bravo to Lawrence and everyone else who's been looking out for the deaf and hard of hearing.
+Bravo to Montalbano, Lawrence, the Grahams, and everyone else who's been looking out for the deaf and hard of hearing.

 The information in this story is accurate as of press time.
 As updates about coronavirus COVID-19 continue to evolve, it’s possible that some information and recommendations in this story have changed since initial publication.
 We encourage you to check in regularly with resources such as the CDC, the WHO, and your local public health department for the most up-to-date data and recommendations.